Big Gold Belt: Legacy

-In 2023, WWE unveiled a new World Heavyweight Championship which pays homage to the Big Gold Belt and other previous world championship designs, but is not considered to be a return of the Big Gold Belt.
+In 2023, WWE unveiled a new World Heavyweight Championship that is represented by an all-new belt design that pays homage to the Big Gold Belt in its overall shape and use of floral scroll work.
 Shortly after, a new belt for the renamed Women's World Championship was also unveiled using the same design except the strap is white and the belt is an overall smaller size.

-In 2024, a new belt for the renamed World Tag Team Championship was unveiled, with the design matching the style of the World Heavyweight Championship and the Women's World Championship.
+CM Punk is the first and thus far only wrestler to have won both the new and previous versions of WWE's World Heavyweight Championship.